 Meanwhile, the scale and scope of this disaster and its long term effects on our community are still emerging.
 The Camp Fire is out, but the aftermath is going to change our community forever and we need to have a collective voice in shaping what that change is going to look like.
 More people are being displaced by greedy landlords exploiting the housing crisis.
 Toxic dump sites in our neighborhoods are being planned by FEMA.
 Out of town investors and developers are making land grabs.
 Our surrounding forests are on the chopping block.
 Houseless people are continuing to be criminalized.
 But we are unwilling to let this disaster become another opportunity for the powerful to entrench policies that uphold their privilege and political, social, and economic control.

-: Voluntary, reciprocal, participatory assistance among equals and being with, not for, disaster survivors.
-Solidarity not charity
+Mutual Aid: Voluntary, reciprocal, participatory assistance among equals and being with, not for, disaster survivors.

-!
+Solidarity not charity!
 Disaster survivors themselves are the first responders to crisis; the role of outside aid is to support survivors to support each other.
 The privileges associated with aid organizations and aid workers—which may include access to material resources, freedom of movement, skills, knowledge, experience, and influence—are leveraged in support of disaster survivor’s self-determination and survival in crisis, and their long-term resilience afterwards, ultimately redistributing these forms of power to the most marginalized.
-Self-determination

-: The Zapatista principle of mander obedeciendo—leadership from below—teaches that those who command positions of power, wealth, and influence should obey the direction of those with the least.
+Mandar obedeciendo and Subsidiarity: The Zapatista principle of mander obedeciendo—leadership from below—teaches that those who command positions of power, wealth, and influence should obey the direction of those with the least.
 The Catholic principle of subsidiarity teaches that the most effective decisions and actions take place at the level of those closest to the problem or most impacted by the solution.
 By embracing and applying these principles, disaster responders have a responsibility to center and elevate the leadership of disaster survivors, especially those in the most vulnerable and marginalized communities.
-Participation and Horizontality

-: Decentralization and sharing of power within groups and communities reduces hierarchies and power imbalances within and between groups of people, enabling disaster survivors and responders to participate fully in rebuilding a better world together.
-Autonomous Direct Action
+Participation and Horizontality: Decentralization and sharing of power within groups and communities reduces hierarchies and power imbalances within and between groups of people, enabling disaster survivors and responders to participate fully in rebuilding a better world together.

-: Saving lives, homes, and communities in the event and aftermath of disaster may require taking bold action without waiting for permission from authorities.
+Autonomous Direct Action: Saving lives, homes, and communities in the event and aftermath of disaster may require taking bold action without waiting for permission from authorities.
 Disaster survivors themselves are the most important authority on just action.
-Intersectionality

-: Historical and systemic forms of oppression and discrimination work together to make some people and groups more vulnerable to different types of disaster and during the rebuilding process.
+Intersectionality: Historical and systemic forms of oppression and discrimination work together to make some people and groups more vulnerable to different types of disaster and during the rebuilding process.
 A just disaster response acknowledges, adapts to, and addresses the different needs, priorities, and perspectives of diverse disaster survivors.
-Sustainability

-: A strategy for the bottom-up transformation and replacement of existing institutions and mechanisms of society with self-organized counter-institutions.
+Dual Power: A strategy for the bottom-up transformation and replacement of existing institutions and mechanisms of society with self-organized counter-institutions.
 Disaster response that simultaneously opposes oppressive and exploitative structures while building alternative, pre- figurative structures for collective liberation and resilience unites disparate elements of revolutionary and reformist movements and meets unmet needs without waiting until “after the revolution.”
-Collective Liberation

-: In the words of Fannie Lou Hamer, “Nobody’s free until everybody’s free.”
+Collective Liberation: In the words of Fannie Lou Hamer, “Nobody’s free until everybody’s free.”
 All struggles are intimately connected and movements must work together and share knowledge, power, and resources in order to bring about a more peaceful, just, and sustainable world free of any kind of unjust oppression of others or the earth.
-GUIDING PRINCIPLES

 *We are engaged in a horizontal, multidimensional and multidirectional process that contributes to the liberation of everyone involved, not charitable acts.
 This means we share resources, skills, experience, knowledge and ideas without perpetuating relationships based on hierarchical power.